 The emission factors used are listed in the appendix.
-The database systems of the emission factors used are scientifically recognized and are used internationally to calculate GHG emissions.
-For the most part, the emission factors used in this report are from the DEFRA database (Full set for advanced users 2020, version 1,0, accessed on 22.09.2021).
+The sources of the emission factors used are scientifically recognized and are used internationally to calculate GHG emissions.
+For the most part, the emission factors used in this report are from the DEFRA database (Full set for advanced users 2021, version 2.0, accessed on 22.09.2022).

 For purchased green electricity, emission factors from IPCC (Annex III: Technology-specifc cost and performance parameters.
 In: Climate Change 2014: Mitigation of Climate Change.
-Contribution of Working Group III to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change, accessed on 22.09.2021) were used.
+Contribution of Working Group III to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change, accessed on 22.09.2022) were used.